 Kajabi is a great Skillshare alternative for those mainly concerned with business and marketing features instead of providing a transformative experience for their members.

 Their slogan is, “if you can dream it, you can monetize it,” and they do a good job at delivering on those promises.
 But we think building an online course should mean more than making money off of your members.
-The most successful online course platforms emphasize the importance of building a community that expands your network and brand value.
+The best online teaching platforms emphasize the importance of building a community that expands your network and brand value.

 Pros of Kajabi